developed in Institute of Molecular Biology and Genetics of NASU

 - Development of technology of production of synthetic analogues of biological receptors (polymers-biomimics) and creation on their basis of a number of electrochemical sensors (conductometric, capacitive and amperometric) for determination of herbicides of triazine type.

-The development and creation of electrochemical biosensors for biotechnological processes and foodstuff control (Alexei P. Soldatkin, Dr.Sci., Professor, Corresponding Member of NASU; Sergiy Dzyadevych, Dr.Sci., Professor).
+The development and creation of electrochemical biosensors for biotechnological processes and foodstuff control (Alexei P. Soldatkin, Dr.Sci., Professor, Full Member of NASU; Sergiy Dzyadevych, Dr.Sci., Professor).